atomgalaxy/talk-functional-cpp/text.md

 Name common patterns and control flow.

-## Disclaimer
+## Disclaimers

+**This is slide code.**

+I omitted at least constexpr propagation, SFINAE, nicer errors, compiletime-speed enhancements, lots of niceness, automatic inference, and tons of other stuff.

 C++ is not made for this.
 Yet.
+I have proposals in flight that will make this better.
+A bit.

 The errors are bad.

 The compile times are worse.

-The runtime performance is actually pretty great.
+The runtime performance is actually pretty great (something something aliasing inlining constprop).

 When in doubt, do the simple thing.

 The examples are kinda contrived, but I swear it pays off in the large.

-And yes, I have proposals in flight that will make this better.
-A bit.

 ## Compositional contexts and where to find them